Sun-lab/SDAN/SDAN_Comparsion/README.md

 - The files have been placed in the expected reproduction layout shown in the Code Structure Overview above.
 - You are running the commands from the project root `SDAN/`.

-In all standard workflows, the backend (SDAN, Spectra, sciRED, or scNET) is given as the first positional argument to the dataset-specific driver script.
+For the standard workflows, each dataset is controlled by a single driver script, and the backend (SDAN, Spectra, sciRED, or scNET) is specified as the first command-line argument.

 ### Su_2020 Dataset

-CD4+ T cells
+#### CD4+ T cells
 ```
 # Run sciRED on CD4+ T cells
 python Su_2020_comparison.py sciRED --cell_type cd4_BL --n_comp 40